milandr/mdr1986x-JFlash/README.md

 The `JFlash.py` script redefines GDB `load` command, so when Eclipse calls `load`, the script runs instead.

 The script creates `JFlash.log` in the folder of the current project, also LOADER prints a trace into RTT.
-To launch RTT client (terminal) you should uncomment it in the batch file.
+To launch RTT client (terminal) you should uncomment its call in the batch file.

-At the end, if the mapfile of our binary exists, `JFlash.py` sets the address of RTT structure, and you are able to interact with loaded binary using RTT client.
+At the end, if the mapfile of our binary exists, `JFlash.py` sets the address of RTT structure, and you are able to interact with the loaded binary using RTT client.
 There is an example of RTT usage into [`mdr1986x_RTT`](https://github.com/in4lio/mdr1986x-pack-repo/tree/master/source/Example_Projects_Eclipse/mdr1986x_RTT) project.

 #### How to check the program integrity in EEPROM at runtime

-The `JFlash.py` script writes CRC-32 of the binary file (`aligned(4)`) right after the image in EEPROM, it could be compared with CRC-32 that is being calculated by the program.
+The `JFlash.py` script writes CRC-32 of the binary file `aligned(4)` right after the image in EEPROM, it could be compared with CRC-32 that is being calculated by the program.